-We’re about to face the most disruptive decade yet.
-Technology like blockchain will lead to more transparency, and Artificial Intelligence is getting smarter by the day.
-We all want to make the most of the technology we’ve got at our fingertips.
+We’re already in the middle of the most disruptive decade yet.
+Technology like blockchain will lead to more transparency, and AI is getting smarter by the day.
+We all want to make the most of the technology we have at our fingertips.
 After all, we just need to build bigger, brighter and smarter products and then market them, right?
 Follow a strategic marketing plan, and the customers will be ours, right?

-I hear you, but as industry shifts, as technology changes, and as our world improves–marketing is dying a slow and painful death.
-A death, so slow and painful that some people haven’t noticed it yet.
-Who can blame them, it’s much easier to bury ourselves in conversion data, sales funnels, and online advertising.
-It’s worked before, so, therefore, it will work again, right?
+I hear you, but as industry shifts, as technology changes, and as our world improves, marketing–a death so slow and painful that some people haven’t noticed it yet.
+Who can blame them?
+It’s much easier to bury ourselves in conversion data, sales funnels, and online advertising.
+It’s worked before, so it will work again, right?

 Wrong again.
 But why?
 Haven’t we grown up crunching the numbers?
-We’ve always succeeded in marketing our products at consumers.
+We’ve always succeeded in marketing our products to consumers.

 But why?
 Our conversions are up by 11.5%, and we’ve projected consistent growth for the next five years.

 If you want to be around in ten years, you need to pay attention and figure out how to serve a generation that is going to change the way we do everything.
-Don’t believe me.
-Take a look at Greta Thunberg’s campaign for climate change and tell me when the last time you saw a generation rail this hard against the status quo was?
-At just 17 years old, she has already won the Nobel Peace Prize, but what defines her is not the awards she wins, but how steadfastly she is sticking to her principles.
+Don’t believe me?
+Take a look at Greta Thunberg’s campaign for climate change and tell me, when was the last time you saw a generation rail this hard against the status quo?
+At just 18 years old, she has already been nominated for the Nobel Peace Prize, but what defines her is not the awards she wins, but how steadfastly she is sticking to her principles.

 And she’s not alone.
-The has seen teenagers across the world, uniting to try and get governments to change policies.
-They don’t want the things you wanted at their age.
-They are the first generation of people who will never own a car or a house.
+In the past few years, teenagers across the world have united to try and get governments to change policies.
+They don’t want the things you wanted at their age: they are the first generation of people who will never own a car or a house.

 Forget marketing at, creating strategic content and disrupting the consumer.
 Instead, start thinking about creating immersive experiences.
 Marketing implies bombarding someone with messages or talking at them.
-An immersive experience is entirely different.
+An immersive experience, on the other hand, is entirely different.
 It invites your audience to participate, to be part of your brand.
 It is the beginning of a much bigger conversation, one that evolves to suit the customer’s desires rather than to push the company’s products.
 Fill a gap in their life with an immersive experience, and you won’t need to waste money on pointless marketing.

-You can’t simply tack on an online shop, or an interactive screen instore, it won’t be enough.
+You can’t simply tack on an online shop, or an interactive screen in-store–it won’t be enough.
 An immersive experience goes much deeper than simple marketing tricks.
 We can all sniff out marketing a mile away, but this may be the first generation who will run screaming from it.
-They do not want your adverts; they don’t believe in them.
+They do not want your ads– they don’t believe in them.
 They want you to show them you care, to build experiences around things that matter in their lives.

 How do you change marketing when we’ve been doing it for decades?